Key dates:

 Tier Advancement

-SDK maintainers can request tier advancement by:
+SDK maintainers can request tier advancement by:- Self-assessing against tier requirements

 - Opening an issue in the modelcontextprotocol/modelcontextprotocol repository with supporting evidence